Natan Friedland

-Natan Friedland (נתן פרידלנד; 1808 – 27 March 1883) was a Russian rabbi, writer, maggid (itinerant preacher), and proto-Zionist activist.
+Natan Friedland (נתן פרידלנד; 1808 – 27 March 1883) was a Russian-born rabbi, writer, maggid (itinerant preacher), and proto-Zionist activist.
 A devotee of the 19th-century Hibbat Zion (lit. 'affection for Zion') movement, he was instrumental, together with Zvi Hirsch Kalischer, in helping to lay the ideological groundwork for a movement to return the Jews to the Land of Israel in order to usher in the Messianic Age.

 Early life

 Natan Friedland was born in Tauragė (also spelled Taurig or Towrig), Russian Empire (now Lithuania).
 At a young age, he travelled to nearby Salantai in order to study the Torah under the guidance of that town's foremost teachers — Zvi Hirsh Broide and Zundel Salant.
 The latter, himself a student of Chaim of Volozhin, was in turn a student of the Vilna Gaon, a sage who imbued his students with a longing for the Land of Israel.
 This environment instilled in Friedland a sense of a need for action in the cause of Jewish redemption.
 Salant himself emigrated to Palestine in 1838, and eventually played a significant role in strengthening the Jewish community of Jerusalem.